 That quote from Robert Kennedy rings true for Tom Kestell, and it was a key point in his remarks when he and his wife Gin were honored by the National Dairy Shrine as 2017 Distinguished Dairy Cattle Breeder during World Dairy Expo.
-That same year, Holstein USA recognized the Kestells as Holstein Elite Breeders.
+In 2018, Holstein USA recognized the Kestells as Holstein Elite Breeders.

 Colleagues call Tom “the E.F.
 Hutton of dairy” because when Tom has something to say about cows, people listen.

-A team builder with vision, determination and an eye for cattle, it is Tom’s humble commitment to excellence that put Ever-Green-View on the map with genetics sold to over 30 countries, and thousands visiting the farm each year, including van loads from South America, Europe and Asia at Expo time.
+A team builder with vision, determination and an eye for cattle, it is Tom’s humble commitment to excellence that put Ever-Green-View on the map with genetics now sold in 40 countries, and thousands of people visiting the farm each year, including van loads from South America, Europe and Asia at Expo time.

-With a 2017 rolling herd average of 45,000M 1710F 1397P on 130 cows — including 52 EX and 72 VG for a BAA of 111.4 and average herd score of 88.3 points (2017) — these cows produce quality milk with an SCC around 100,000 for a local cheese company.
-The Kestells have bred 29 Gold Medal Dams and 19 Dams of Merit, and their Evergreen View Farm has been home to 353 cows with over 100,000 pounds of lifetime milk and top production cows, including the state of Wisconsin’s top butterfat cow, Elsie.
+As of 2018, the Kestells had bred 29 Gold Medal Dams and 19 Dams of Merit, and their Evergreen View Farm has been home to 353 cows with over 100,000 pounds of lifetime milk and top production cows, including the state of Wisconsin’s top butterfat cow, Elsie.
 Those numbers have continued to grow with new national butterfat records and other achievements from the herd.